Is it possible to sell my house under Chapter 13 In Texas

 What Permissions Do You Need?

-If you’re selling a house while in Chapter 13 bankruptcy, you’ll need to get the right permissions.
+You must get the right permissions if you’re selling a house while in Chapter 13 bankruptcy.
 First, you must receive approval from the bankruptcy court.
 This involves filing a motion to sell your home and showing that the sale supports your repayment plan.
 Additionally, you need the trustee’s approval for the home sale.
 The trustee will check if the sale benefits everyone involved, especially creditors.
 It’s smart to get legal advice when navigating this complex process.

 Role of the Bankruptcy Trustee in Property Sales